 PPP has a host of attractive features, such as forgiveness of up to 8 weeks of payroll based on employee retention and salary levels, no SBA fees, and six months of deferral (interest will continue to accrue).
-Small businesses and other eligible entities will be able to apply if they were harmed by COVID-19 between February 15, 2020 and June 30, 2020.
+Small businesses and other eligible entities will be able to apply if they were harmed by COVID-19 between February 15, 2020 and August 4, 2020.
 This program is retroactive to February 15, 2020, in order to help bring workers who may have already been laid off back onto payrolls.
-Loans are available through September 30, 2020.
+SBA loan approval is available through August 4, 2020.

 What kinds of businesses are eligible for a PPP loan?

 Affiliation rules are considered by the SBA for deciding whether a business’s affiliations preclude them from being classified as “small.”
 Affiliation typically exists when one business controls or has the power to control another, or when a third party (or parties) controls or has the power to control both businesses.
 Please see this resource for more information on these rules and how they might possibly affect your business’s eligibility.

 Loans can total up to 2 months of your average monthly payroll costs from the last year plus an added 25%, subject to a cap of $100,000 annualized for each employee and $10 million total.
 For a new or seasonal business, different applicable time periods will be used for that calculation.

 What are the loan term, interest rate, and fees?

 The maximum term is 5 years for any amounts not forgiven, at a fixed interest rate of 1.0%, with zero loan fees or prepayment fee.

 How much of my loan will be forgiven?